nearkyh/ship-detector/object_detection/data/images/README.md

-## The file should have the following structure.
+## ex) The file should have the following structure.

 images file : total 100 \
 xml file : total 100